erinrkahn/final_project/README.md

 <br>With the likelihood of a major fire event as a binary classifier and our dependent variable, the tools we use should reflect this.
 Machine learning models such as logistic regression can be deemed useful for our machine learning classification.
 Predicting the likelihood of a major event or not based on our variables is an important part of answering the question we are trying to solve.
 For this project, we will use TensorFlow, a Python library, to create a deep learning neural network based on a logistic regression model to determine whether a wildfire is a major wildfire or not.

 **Data Storage**
-<br>In addition to the machine learning models, our database can be stored in MongoDB for easy access.
-The applicable Pymongo library may also be used to integrate our database into our models.
+<br>In order to provide the machine learning models with the data needed, our database is stored in pgAdmin using Amazon Web Services for easy shareable access.
+Additionally, our final database that the machine learning model will pull from an S3 bucket hosted through AWS as well.
+Thus allowing for streamlined and cloud based access for our database and all necessary datasets.

 **Dashboard Analysis**
 <br>Visualization tools such as Tableau will be of great use for our analysis.
 The ability to visualize the data in a geographic format with many variables at play will be extremely useful.